kaaengine/kaa/docs/tutorial/part05.rst

 The above is very similar to the force gun.
 You may run the game and see how it looks.
-The main difference is that the machine gun bullet's don't bounce back when colliding with enemies.
-It's bacause they're kinematic bodies.
+The main difference is that the machine gun bullets don't bounce back when colliding with enemies.
+In fact they're not affected at all by collisions.
+It's because they're kinematic bodies.

 Let's implement the collision handling between the MG bullet and the enemy.
 This is where :code:`trigger_id` values are being used.
 Put the following code in the :code:`controllers/collisions_controller.py`: